humzamalak/Production-Ready-EKS-Cluster-with-GitOps/docs/PROJECT_STRUCTURE.md

 ```

 ### **3. Update App-of-Apps**
-Add the new application to the appropriate app-of-apps.yaml file.
+Add the new application under the root `clusters/production/app-of-apps.yaml` include path so it is discovered.

 ### **4. Commit and Deploy**
 ```bash